davidaellis/UsageLoggerPublished/README.md

 **Continuous logging**

-*Types of behaviours to be recorded.*
+*Types of behaviours to be recorded:*

 - Screen on/off events
 - What apps are used and when